Article

 Despite growing investment in automation, many organisations are still slowed by fragmented processes, duplicated effort and reactive governance.
 Projects stall.
 Oversight becomes manual.
 And strategic goals-speed, scale, trust-remain just out of reach.
+These challenges show up across industries.
+For marketing teams, cross-team collaboration slows with sign-offs handled across different platforms.
+For publishing and information services, reviewer admin may slow decision-making, compliance checks surface too late or citation issues create avoidable rework.

 To unlock sustainable value, AI must move beyond isolated task execution and become part of a smarter, more coordinated way of working.
-This means embedding AI into the fabric of workflows—alongside people, data and governance—to deliver outcomes that are faster, more consistent and easier to scale.
+This means embedding AI into the fabric of workflowsalongside people, data and governance to deliver outcomes that are faster, more consistent and easier to scale.

 The hidden productivity gap